 PRIZES: Anyone of any age may compete, but the traditional wreath of leaves goes to the best over-all college students in each classification for the Pentathlon.
 If you have to ask, that's long jump, discus throw, 200-yard dash, javelin throw, and stand-up wrestling in case of a tie.
 Participants are free to improvise competitions in other events.

-VICTORS: Last year, students from Florida State University and Georgia Southeastern Technical College won the awards.
+VICTORS: Last year, students from Florida State University and Tallahassee Community College won the awards.
 View a list of champions and their colleges.

 - 10:00 AM Registration and practice begin.